dib-lab/khmer/doc/user/scripts.rst

 that all scripts can be given :option:`-h` which will print out a list of arguments taken by that script.

-Many scripts take :option:`-x` and :option:`-N` parameters, which drive khmer's memory usage.
-These parameters depend on details of your data set; for more information on how to choose them, see :doc:`choosing-table-sizes`.
+Scripts that use k-mer counting tables or k-mer graphs take an :option:`-M` parameter, which sets the maximum memory usage in bytes.
+This should generally be set as high as possible; see :doc:`choosing-table-sizes` for more information.

 1. :ref:`scripts-counting`
 2. :ref:`scripts-partitioning`